cosmology-tech/interchain-ui/README.md

 ⚛️ https://cosmoskit.com/

 ## Credits

+Checkout `mitosis` from BuilderIO to compile lite JSX.

 🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)